-Some days it can be slow going to get my kids and I to do the job at hand, especially when we have to go somewhere at certain time.
+Some days it can be slow going to get my kids and me to do the job at hand, especially when we have to go somewhere at a certain time.
 Setting a timer is a great way to motivate you and your kids to get cleaning in an allotted amount of time.

-I am always amazed how fast we are able to clean when we know we only have a specific time frame.
+I am always amazed at how fast we are able to clean when we know we only have a specific time frame.

 7. Get Inspired By Other’s Clean Homes